Quartz/bad-data-guide/README.md

 It is possible to extract text from images and turn it back into data.
 This is done through a process called optical-character recognition (OCR).
 Modern OCR can often be almost 100% accurate, but it very much depends on the nature of the document.
 Anytime you use OCR to extract data you will want to have a process for validating the results match the original.

-There are many websites you can upload a document to for OCR, but there are also free tools that a programmer may have able to tune for your specific documents.
+There are many websites you can upload a document to for OCR, but there are also free tools that a programmer may be able to tune for your specific documents.
 Ask them what the best strategy is for the particular documents you have.

 See also: